 Generalized Anxiety Disorder: Most people experience anxiety at some point in their lives and some nervousness in anticipation of a real situation.
 However if a person cannot shake unwarranted worries, or if the feelings are jarring to the point of avoiding everyday activities, he or she most likely has an anxiety disorder.

 Symptoms: Chronic, exaggerated worry, tension, and irritability that appear to have no cause or are more intense than the situation warrants.
 Physical signs, such as restlessness, trouble falling or staying asleep, headaches, trembling, twitching, muscle tension, or sweating, often accompany these psychological symptoms.

 Formal diagnosis: When someone spends at least six months worried excessively about everyday problems.
 However, incapacitating or troublesome symptoms warranting treatment may exist for shorter periods of time.

 Treatment: Anxiety is among the most common, most treatable mental disorders.
 Effective treatments include cognitive behavioral therapy, relaxation techniques, and biofeedback to control muscle tension.
 Medication, most commonly anti-anxiety drugs, such as benzodiazepine and its derivatives, also may be required in some cases.
-Some commonly prescribed anti-medication for postpartum depressions are diazepam, alprazolam, and lorazepam.
+Some commonly prescribed anti-anxiety medications are diazepam, alprazolam, and lorazepam.
 The non-benzodiazepine anti-anxiety medication buspirone can be helpful for some individuals.